Type to search posts and projects to navigate

 async def diagnose_issue(self, issue_description: str, customer_id: str) -> Dict:

-"""Diagnose technical issue with MCP context management"""
+"""Diagnose technical issue with managed context"""

 await self.add_user_context(issue_description, {"customer_id": customer_id})